This NSW Government website is maintained by Service NSW, which operates the website using the name ‘Service NSW’.

 Service NSW will collect and disclose data about your interactions with our website, and when you click on a Service NSW advertisement on the internet, with our third-party advertising partners.
 This data does not contain information that identified you.
 We use this data for the purpose of tracking advertising performance and remarketing.

-We use Facebook and LinkedIn remarketing pixels to aid in customised, targeted follow-up advertising.
-This tool allows us to personalise our ads based on interests, demographics, location, or any previous interactions with us within Facebook or within LinkedIn.
+We use Facebook, LinkedIn and Twitter remarketing pixels to aid in customised, targeted follow-up advertising.
+This tool allows us to personalise our ads based on interests, demographics, location, or any previous interactions with us within Facebook, Twitter or within LinkedIn.

-Our website uses the Conversion Tracking Facebook Pixel or LinkedIn’s Insight Tags to allow us to follow a user’s actions if redirected by clicking on one of our Facebook or LinkedIn ads.
-This assists us in recording the effectiveness of Facebook or LinkedIn ads for reporting, analysis and market research purposes.
+Our website uses the Conversion Tracking Facebook Pixel, the Twitter Pixel or LinkedIn’s Insight Tags to allow us to follow a user’s actions if redirected by clicking on one of our Facebook, Twitter or LinkedIn ads.
+This assists us in recording the effectiveness of Facebook, Twitter or LinkedIn ads for reporting, analysis and market research purposes.

-The data collected through the Facebook Pixel or LinkedIn Tag and provided to us is aggregated and remains anonymous, meaning that we cannot see the personal information of the individual user.
-However, the collected data is also saved and processed by Facebook and/or LinkedIn and used in accordance with their respective Data Use Policy (Facebook and/or LinkedIn).
+The data collected through the Facebook Pixel, Twitter Pixel or LinkedIn Tag and provided to us is aggregated and remains anonymous, meaning that we cannot see the personal information of the individual user.
+However, the collected data is also saved and processed by Facebook and/or LinkedIn and/or Twitter and used in accordance with their respective Data Use Policy (Facebook and/or LinkedIn and/or Twitter).

-We may also share information about the use of this website and interactions with our Facebook or LinkedIn ads with our trusted social media, advertising and web analytics partners, including Google Analytics.
+We may also share information about the use of this website and interactions with our Facebook or LinkedIn or Twitter ads with our trusted social media, advertising and web analytics partners, including Google Analytics.

 LinkedIn may extend sponsored content to users that are active in LinkedIn’s Audience Network (trusted third-party publishers’ apps).